zac-garby/pieces-of-seven/README.md

 of two parts, the *server* and the *client*.
 The server is intended to be used as its own program, despite existing in the same codebase as the game/client.

-It's in early development (at the time of writing I've only been working on it for a couple of days) so it's definitely not stable, and it's not really much of a game yet.
-However, it still has working multiplayer support, and click-to-move with pathfinding.
+It's in early development so it's definitely not stable, and it's not really much of a game yet.
+However, it still has working multiplayer support, procedural world generation, and click-to-move controls with pathfinding.

 ![](assets/screenshot.png)